Consumer Medicine Information (CMI)

 glycolate type A, magnesium stearate, colloidal anhydrous silica.

-The hard capsule itself is made from gelatin and the capsule colouring agents are
+The hard capsule itself is made from gelatin which contains sulphites.
+The capsule

 The printing ink used to mark the capsule is OPACODE monogramming ink S-1-277002 BLACK.